What is DUEXIS® (ibuprofen and famotidine)?

 How should I take DUEXIS?

 Take DUEXIS exactly as your health care provider tells you to take it.
 Do not change your dose or stop DUEXIS without first talking to your health care provider.
 Swallow DUEXIS tablets whole with liquid.
-Do not split, chew, crush or dissolve the DUEXIS tablet.
+Do not split, chew, crush, or dissolve the DUEXIS tablet.
 If you forget to take a dose of DUEXIS, take it as soon as you remember.
 If it is almost time for your next dose, do not take the missed dose.
 Take the next dose on time.
 Do not take 2 doses at one time to make up for a missed dose.
 You should not take an ibuprofen tablet and famotidine tablet together instead of taking a DUEXIS tablet, because they will not work in the same way.